natario1/CameraView/MIGRATION.md

 - VideoSizeSelector: added.
 It is needed to choose the capture size in VIDEO mode.
   Defaults to SizeSelectors.biggest(), but you can choose by aspect ratio or whatever.
 - isTakingPicture(): added on top of isTakingVideo().
 - takeVideoSnapshot(): new api.
-Requires the experimental flag, API 18 or it will throw.
+API 18 and the Gl preview, or it will throw.
   Respects orientation, videocodec and max duration limit.
   Automatically rotates the data.
 Automatically crops the video.
   NO audio support.